-In an effort to reduce the amount of gang-related crime throughout the City of Fresno, the initiative incorporates the following violence reduction strategies and core components – Prevention, Intervention, Enforcement and Community Engagement.
+In an effort to reduce the amount of gang-related crime throughout the City of Fresno, the unit incorporates the following violence reduction and community engagement strategies and core components.

 - Must reside within the City of Fresno.